 Explicit Instruction/Teacher modeling(20 minutes)

 - Give the definition of short and tall.
-For example, ShortIs when something is a small distance and TallIs when something has a greater height.
+For example, ShortIs when something measures a small distance from end to end and TallIs when something has a greater height.

 - Display two items side by side, where one is tall and the other is short.
 For example, show a baseball and a baseball bat.